electronamstudios/PersonaFaker/README.md

 # PersonaFaker
-A tool that uses multiple sites to create a fake person
+A tool that uses multiple sites to create a fake persona for OSINT